 3.2 You must not (and must ensure that any Authorised Users do not) access or use the SaaS Services except as permitted by the Licence and you must not and must ensure that any other person (including an Authorised User) does not:

-(a) use the SaaS Services in any way that breaches any applicable Laws or infringes any person’s rights, including Intellectual Property Rights (and privacy rights);
+(b) use the SaaS Services in any way that breaches any applicable Laws or infringes any person's rights, including Intellectual Property Rights (and privacy rights) or gives rise to any civil or criminal liability;

 4.1 You will require an Account, and each of your Authorised Users will require a login (which is linked to your Account), in order to use the Services.